PeterCha90/TIL/Machine_Learning/Week_1/4_Linear_Algebra_Review.md

   0 & 0 & 1
   \end{bmatrix}$

-* When multiplying the identity matrix after some matrix (A∗I), the square identity matrix's dimension should match the other matrix's **columns**.
-When multiplying the identity matrix before some other matrix (I∗A), the square identity matrix's dimension should match the other matrix's **rows**.
+* When multiplying the identity matrix after some matrix (Aâˆ—I), the square identity matrix's dimension should match the other matrix's **columns**.
+When multiplying the identity matrix before some other matrix (Iâˆ—A), the square identity matrix's dimension should match the other matrix's **rows**.

 	```matlab
     % Initialize random matrices A and B